ghik/opinionated-scala/Generics-and-type-members.md

 Advantages of generics over type members:
 * generics may be referred to in constructor parameters (and self-type annotation)
 * type parameters are recognized by Java
+* names of type parameters may be much more freely changed than names of type members (without breaking backwards compatibility)

 In general, a type member seems to be a good replacement for type parameter in situations where the generic was only there to be made concrete by various subclasses.